 We thought we were finished.
 We had helped raise some money to help give a community safe water, so we thought we could go back to living our own lives.
 That is, until people started calling and asking us to bring our “organization” to their school to speak about the water crisis so they could help and get involved.
 “Organization?”
 We thought.
 “We’re just eight college kids.
 We have finals next week!”
 After multiple requests, we decided to give it a shot.
 In our first month, these school speaking events raised over $12,000.
 It was then that we realized that, despite the huge number of water organizations and agencies that exist to address the global water crisis, NOBODY was activating students – young people- around this issue.
 So, we created Thirst Project.
 Thirst Project was born out of a bunch of twenty-somethings using the only thing we had- the only thing we knew how to do- to simply tell the story of people without safe water.

-Today, six years later, we travel the country to middle schools, high schools and college campuses speaking to people our age to educate students about the global water crisis, and challenge them to take action to end it.
+Today, seven years later, we travel the country to middle schools, high schools and college campuses speaking to people our age to educate students about the global water crisis, and challenge them to take action to end it.
 When we leave, students are equipped to do their own fundraisers and make a real impact on the issue.
-In just six years, we’ve raised over $8 Million and funded projects to provide over 270,000 people with safe, clean water!
+In just seven years, we’ve raised over $8 Million and funded projects to provide over 280,000 people with safe, clean water!
 The need is great though.
 We can no longer ignore the #1 global killer of children.
-Our goal with Thirst Project is to provide safe, clean water and sanitation to the entire nation of Swaziland by 2022.
+Our goal with Thirst Project is to provide safe, clean water and sanitation to the entire Kingdom of eSwatini by 2022.
 With your help, we believe we can do this.
 With your help, we can give water.
 With your help, we can give life.